James Calado: Hypercar

 Going into the 2023 season, Calado would join the Ferrari Hypercar project run by AF Corse, competing in the WEC with a Ferrari 499P alongside Alessandro Pier Guidi and Antonio Giovinazzi.
-With a third place at Spa, where Calado overtook Frédéric Makowiecki on the final lap, and a victory at the 24 Hours of Le Mans — Ferrari's first in 50 years — the #51 crew finished fourth in the standings, being beaten to third by the sister car.
+With a third place at Spa, where Calado overtook Frédéric Makowiecki on the final lap, and a victory at the 24 Hours of Le Mans — Ferrari's first in 50 years — the No. 51 crew finished fourth in the standings, being beaten to third by the sister car.